Chart Color Schemes

 Taylors Lakes hosts a notably older demographic compared to the national average

-The median age in Taylors Lakes is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-Compared to Greater Melbourne, Taylors Lakes has a higher percentage of residents aged 55-64 (17.3%) but fewer residents aged 35-44 (9.4%).
-This concentration of the 55-64 age group is well above the national average of 11.2%.
-According to the 2021 Census, the population aged 65 to 74 has grown from 11.0% to 13.9%, while the 75 to 84 age group has increased from 4.6% to 6.9%.
-Conversely, the 45 to 54 age group has declined from 15.6% to 12.6%.
-By 2041, demographic projections indicate significant shifts in Taylors Lakes' age structure.
-The 75 to 84 age group is projected to grow by 49%, reaching 1,570 people from the current 1,052.
-Notably, all population growth will be accounted for by those aged 65 and above, reflecting the area's aging demographic profile.
-In contrast, both the 55 to 64 and 0 to 4 age groups are projected to decrease in number.
+The median age in Taylors Lakes is 45 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Melbourne, Taylors Lakes has a higher proportion of residents aged 55-64 (17.4%) but fewer residents aged 35-44 (9.4%).
+This concentration of 55-64 year-olds is well above the national average of 11.2%.
+According to the 2021 Census, the proportion of Taylors Lakes' population aged 65-74 has grown from 11.0% to 13.9%, while those aged 75-84 increased from 4.6% to 7.0%.
+Conversely, the age group of 45-54 years has decreased from 15.6% to 12.6%.
+By 2041, demographic projections show significant shifts in Taylors Lakes' age structure.
+Notably, the 75-84 age group is projected to grow by 48%, reaching 1,582 people from 1,067.
+The combined age groups of 65 and above will account for 100% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 55-64 and 0-4 age groups are projected to have reduced numbers.